tablelandnetwork/docs/docs/validator/api/README.md

   - gateway api
 ---

-The Tableland Gateway API is organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
-You can leverage these APIs to read directly from tables and compose data across them, and make calls to learn information about the node itself.
-Keep in mind that a node listens to mainnet chains and testnet chains _separately_ such that there are separate Base URLs for each respective environment.

 ## Setup

 There are no required prerequisites, but it may be helpful to become familiar with [HTTPie](https://httpie.org/) and [cURL](https://curl.se/) since the examples provided use these.
 Also, [jq](https://stedolan.github.io/jq/) is an optional tool to help pipe the output from the API calls to a more human readable, "pretty" format (e.g., `curl <url> | jq`).